maritzadiaz77/ReadMeApparatus/homework.md

-# ReadMeApparatus
+# READMEapparatus Generator
 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Description

-I want a readme generator so that I can quickly create a professsional readme for a new project.
+ want a README generator so that I can quickly create a professional README for a new project.

 ## Table of Contents
 * [Installation](#installation)